jonnonz1/nz-statute-book/acts/public/1997/trans-tasman-mutual-recognition-act-1997.md

   (a) annex to it either—
     (i) a document that is either the original or a facsimile copy of the instrument evidencing the applicant's existing registration; or
     (ii) if no such instrument exists, sufficient information to identify the applicant and the applicant's existing registration; and
-  (b) if a document accompanies a notice under paragraph (a)(i), certify in the notice that the document is either the original or a facsimile copy of the instrument evidencing the applicant's existing registration; and
+  (b) if a document accompanies a notice under paragraph (a)﻿(i), certify in the notice that the document is either the original or a facsimile copy of the instrument evidencing the applicant's existing registration; and
   (c) verify the statements and other information in the notice by statutory declaration.
 (4) The local registration authority may, at its discretion, permit a notice referred to in subsection (1) to be amended after it is given.